Non-Cumulative Preference Shares: Meaning and Example

 Non-cumulative preference shares offer a unique investment avenue, blending aspects of equity and fixed-income securities.
 While they provide higher dividend rates and priority over common shares in dividend payments and liquidation, they come with the notable risk of lost dividends in non-paying years, and no voting rights.

-Ideal for investors seeking higher regular income from stable companies, these shares demand careful consideration of the company's financial health and dividend-paying history to mitigate risks inherent in their non-cumulative nature.
+Ideal for investors seeking higher regular income from stable companies, these shares demand careful consideration of their financial health and dividend-paying history to mitigate risks inherent in their non-cumulative nature.

 About the Author